 Ellington manages various funds, accounts, and other vehicles, which we sometimes refer to as "clients," that have strategies that are similar to, or overlap with, our strategy including Ellington Financial LLC, a specialty finance company listed on the NYSE.
-As of December 31, 2012, Ellington had approximately \$4.9 billion of total assets under management, excluding our assets, and the vast majority of these clients are permitted to and do invest in our targeted assets.
+As of March 31, 2013, Ellington had approximately \$5.3 billion of total assets under management, excluding our assets, and the vast majority of these clients are permitted to and do invest in our targeted assets.
 These clients have agreed to pay Ellington a base management fee based upon net asset value for assets under management or committed capital.
-In addition, while our Manager is not entitled to receive an incentive fee under the terms of the management, certain of these clients have agreed to pay Ellington incentive fees that are based upon achievement of certain profit thresholds.
-For example, pursuant to the terms of the management agreement between Ellington and Ellington Financial LLC, Ellington is entitled to receive a quarterly base management fee in an amount equal to 1.50% per annum of Ellington Financial LLC's shareholders' equity (calculated in accordance with GAAP) as of the end of each fiscal quarter (before deductions for base management fees and incentive fees payable with respect to such fiscal quarter), subject to certain adjustments.
-In addition to the base management fees, Ellington Financial LLC pays Ellington an incentive fee payable in an amount equal to 25% of the dollar amount by which adjusted net income (as defined in the Ellington Financial LLC management agreement) exceeds an annual rate of return equal to the greater of (A) 9% and (B) 3% plus the ten-year Treasury rate.
+In addition, while our Manager is not entitled to receive an incentive fee under the terms of the management agreement, certain of these clients have agreed to pay Ellington Financial LLC, Ellington is entitled to receive a quarterly base management fee in an amount equal to 1.50% per annum of Ellington Financial LLC's shareholders' equity (calculated in accordance with GAAP) as of the end of each fiscal quarter (before deductions for base management fees and incentive fees payable with respect to such fiscal quarter), subject to certain adjustments.
+In addition to the base management fees, Ellington Financial LLC management agreement) exceeds an annual rate of return equal to the greater of (A) 9% and (B) 3% plus the ten-year Treasury rate.